d3x0r/STFRPhysics/whitepaper.md

                 , forward:{ x :     ( wy + xz ),  y :     ( yz - wx ), z : 1 - ( xx + yy ) }
         };
 ```

+### Applications

+Relative rotations can be used to synchronize two rotating bodies; in games or a purely virtual world, this gives a direct SLERP operation with addition.
+The rotation
+can be synchronized separately from the linear position; for example piloting a craft in Elite Dangerous and docking at a station from a tangential approach to the docking bay.

+Surfaces with curvatures more than zero, can be compared relatively by looking at the change in curvature from one location to another; this would be comparing
+unit curvatures or curvatures at `T=1`.

+This rotation system also gives the ability to render theoretical curves like Bertrand Curves where all the frames have a common normal axis to them.
+Also can demonstrate Hopf Fibrations by doing arbitrary rotations around 3 axles, again, maintaining the base relative rotation coordinate, instead of being truncated.

+### Comparison to Existing Methods

+Existing models of rotation are limited to 0-2pi; this is only 1/2 of the rotation space; there's lots of talk about 'double covering' of spherical coordinate systems,
+but there is no 'covering' except when the rotation is projected to a sphere and used to curve space at some time; although it should be noted that the phrase would
+be 'infinite covering' of projected rotations, since for every +6π project as basis frame or representation of the rotation.

+These coordinates offer the flexibility to model rotation at any time T and not just at tick 1; a rotation matrix or a
+quaternion are limited to representing the single
+frame at T=1 for some base rotation (x,y,z).
+They only represent the principal projection of that rotation,
+such that they have no concept of behaving differently when rotating multiple times before the `T=1` frame that they represent.

+There are some things this can't do
+ - can't generate a mandelbrot without taking the modulo of the current angular velocity; for some result spin more than π, the result has to wrap to -π.
+ - doesn't compare products of numbers, especially prime numbers that are a modulo of (2?)π.

 ### Regarding Specific Representation